Skip to Content

-Apply for Bursary
+Apply for a Bursary

 VALUE of the SCHOLARSHIP

-FIELDS of STUDY in the RED MEAT INDUSTRY
+FIELDS of STUDY

-Consumer Insights, Economics & Marketing
+Consumer Insights, Economics & Marketing.

 Environmental Impact & Sustainability